ArchipelagoMW/Archipelago/docs/entrance randomization.md

 The process for each connection will do the following:
 1. Select a randomizable exit of a reachable region which is a valid source transition.
-2. Get its group and call `get_target_groups` to determine which groups are valid targets.
+2. Get its group and check `target_group_lookup` to determine which groups are valid targets.
 3. Look up ER targets from those groups and find one which is valid according to `can_connect_to`
 4. Connect the source exit to the target's target_region and delete the target.
 5. If it's coupled mode, find the reverse exit and target by name and connect them as well.